 If this is happening to you, then an inexpensive fix could be to replace old parts on your bindings and get them working like new.
 Most major binding brands supply replacement parts which you should be able to pick up for free or a couple of bucks from your local supplier.

 If you’ve correctly tightened your boots and bindings and you still are getting heel lift then maybe it’s time to buy new boots.
 If your boots are old and you’ve recently started getting heel lift then it is probably because your old boots have packout too much and become soft.
 If this is the case then you’ll probably feel your feet moving around in all directions and that there’s little resistance and support in the front of the boot when you bend your ankle.

 Buy better-fitting boots

-If your boots are relatively new and you get heel lift then it could be that they don’t fit properly.
+If your boots are relatively new and you get heel lift, then it could be that they don’t fit properly.
 In most cases this will be simply because the boots are too big.
 When buying new boots, your toes should just about touch the end of the boot.
-Then when you flex forward into the boot the toes should just back off from the end of the boot.
+Then, when you flex forward into the boot, the toes should just back off from the end of the boot.
 That’s a general rule for sizing up snowboard boots, but feet come in different shapes as well as sizes.
-It could be that your heel is lifting because you have narrow feet which aren’t held securely by your particular boot.
-If this sounds like your foot shape then there’s a few things you should look for when buying snowboard boots:
+It could be that your heel is lifting because you have narrow feet that aren’t held securely by your particular boot.
+If this sounds like your foot shape then there are a few things you should look for when buying snowboard boots:

 Heat moldable liners